 What Are Intensive Outpatient Programs?

-Jewish Intensive outpatient programs provide a structured, supportive environment for continued addiction treatment without requiring that participants give up entire days or remain in a 24-hour residential rehab facility.
+Jewish Intensive Outpatient Programs provide a structured, supportive environment for continued standard outpatient programs without requiring that participants give up entire days or remain in a 24-hour residential rehab facility.
 For example, the IOP at Recovery at the Crosswords requires 10 hours of attendance at our facility each week, and sessions are scheduled during the day and evening to help individuals balance continued treatment with other life obligations, including work, school or caring for family members or children.

 What Are General Outpatient Programs?

-Jewish General outpatient programs usually involve a reduced number of hours spent in sessions.
+Jewish General Outpatient Programs usually involve a reduced number of hours spent in sessions.
 For example, GOP at Recovery at the Crossroads requires one to three hours of time spent at the facility, typically in individual or group counseling.
-At this point in the recovery process, you’re almost fully integrated into a new normal life.
-That may include working a full-time job, parenting children full-time or returning to school or other obligations.
+Outpatient services, like GOP, are fantastic for those feeling confident and ready to step back into the community.
+That may include working a full-time job, parenting children full-time, returning to school, or rabbinical studies.

-General outpatient programs are usually considered the step-down from IOP.
+General outpatient programs are usually considered the step-down from Intensive Outpatient treatment.
 Step-down refers to the process of leaving one level of addiction treatment and moving into the next and lower level.
 You can work your way from inpatient rehab all the way to aftercare and day-to-day life by stepping down through various program formats.

 How Are IOP and GOP the Same?